How support for a Chinese rights lawyer could have led to crackdown

 She gave a list of people to contact in the event of her detention.
 Three of the five, including her husband, were summoned by police over the weekend.

-Wang said she started becoming interested in "rights defence" in 2008 after she was assaulted by unidentified men at a railway station in the city of Tianjin.
+Wang said she started becoming interested in "rights defense" in 2008 after she was assaulted by unidentified men at a railway station in the city of Tianjin.

 In 2010, a Tianjin court sent her to prison for three years on a charge of "intentional assault".
 The sentence was later reduced to two-and-a-half years.